 The Church of St. Ignatius’s best known feature is the grotto display in the back of the church.
 A gorgeous diorama behind iron bars that shows the Lady of Lourdes in a nature setting surrounded by plastic flowers.
 I know, it sounds pretty amazing.

-Don’t forget that as a sign of respect shoulders and knees of men and women visiting churches in particular in the South of Europe should be covered.
-If you are visiting on a hot day, pack a silk scarf which is lightweight.
-You can wrap it around yourself minutes before entering the church.
+Tip: Don’t forget that as a sign of respect shoulders and knees of men and women visiting churches in particular in the South of Europe should be covered.
+If you are visiting on a hot day, pack a silk scarf which is lightweight and which you can wrap around yourself minutes before entering the church.
 As with many churches in continental Europe, entry is free.

-The mountain Srd which is towering over the city of Dubrovnik is a great destination if you like to view the city from a new perspective.
-You can catch the cable car which connects Dubrovnik with the 413m high peak of Srd.
-The reward comes in form of unparalleled views of the city, the coast and the islands.
+Here’s another fun thing to do in Dubrovnik: The mountain Srd which is towering over the city of Dubrovnik is a great destination if you like to view the city from a new perspective.
+You can catch the cable car which connects Dubrovnik with the 413m high peak of Srd and get rewarded by unparalleled views of the city, the coast and the islands.

-On top you will also find the Fort Imperial which was build during the Napoleonic occupation.
-Also an important stronghold during the Homeland War.
-Now, converted to a museum, it is reminder of the lost lives and the terrible ordeals of the victims during the war.
+On top you will also find the Fort Imperial which was build during the Napoleonic occupation, a stronghold during the Homeland War and now.
+It is now converted to a museum and a reminder of the lost lives and the terrible ordeals of the victims during the war.

 The cable car and entry to the museum are both not included in the Dubrovnik Card.

-Today, the piers are lined with small yachts and boats.
-There are ferries and little cruise boats departing here for the tourists, some of them mimicking historic seafaring designs.
+The piers are lined with small yachts and boats.
+Ferries and little cruise boats depart here for the tourists, some of them mimicking historic seafaring designs.

 Quite a romantic place to be, actually, in particular at night.

-To reach Fort Lovrijenac you will need to leave the old town through the Pile Gate and walk a couple of meters to the isolated 37m high cliff.
+An easy hike to nearby Fort Lovrijenac is another fun thing to do in Dubrovnik.
+Just leave the old town through the Pile Gate.
+Walk a couple of meters to the isolated 37m high cliff.
 You will have to climb a number of stairs to get there, but the effort is well worth the views of the city and the sea.
-Take your time when climbing the stairs and have a rest or two on one of the benches that have been comfortably placed along the way.

-Since the fort is part of the city fortification you can enter it as part of your city wall tour.
-Make sure you keep your ticket for the day and show it at the entrance.
+Tip: Since the fort is part of the city fortification you can enter this attraction as part of your city wall tour, so keep your ticket for the day and show it at the entrance.

 Visit the Franciscan monastery next to the Pile Gate for two reasons.
 To walk the cloister with the beautiful double columns and the refreshingly green garden in its centre.
-And to see the inside of the third oldest pharmacy in the world which is dating back to 1317.
-Unfortunately, photography was not permitted inside the pharmacy, so I can only share with you the Romanesque cloister impressions.
+And also to see the inside of the third oldest pharmacy in the world which is dating back to 1317.

-I really loved the peaceful atmosphere of these century old buildings, the green gardens and the monastic artwork along the walls.
+I really loved the peaceful atmosphere of this century old attraction, the green gardens and the monastic artwork along the walls.